Quantum Maximum Likelihood Prediction via Hilbert Space Embeddings: Introduction

+Here, we assume that the inductive bias is captured by embedding the letters $x\in\cX$ of the alphabet into vectors in a finite-dimensional Hilbert space of dimension $d$.
+Similarly to the classical prediction problem, a sequence of $n$ independent and identically distributed (i.i.d.) symbols $X_{1}^{n}=(X_{1},X_{2},\ldots,X_{n})$ from an unknown distribution $P$ is observed, and the model should learn to predict the next symbol $X_{n+1}$ via a probability distribution $Q$, while aiming to minimize the mean log loss $-\EE_P[\log Q(X_{n+1})]$.
+Intuitively, since the embedding is to a finite-dimensional Hilbert space of dimension much smaller than the vocabulary, the curse of large vocabulary is alleviated, and the discrete geometry between words in the vocabulary (Hamming distance or ``zero-one'' similarity) is replaced by the inner product in the embedded space.
+The embedding thus represents the inductive bias necessary for efficient learning.

-From a bird’s-eye view, an LLM takes a token sequence as input and embeds each token as a vector in a Hilbert space.
-The model architecture is designed to capture dependencies and relations between tokens at various scales.
-For example, in the transformer, this is achieved by cascading several multi-head attention units and feedforward neural nets that capture dependencies between different features in neighboring tokens by projecting features and computing their interactions.
-The embedding into a Hilbert space provides a geometry in which token similarity is quantified by inner products, whereas the original discrete space lacks an intrinsic geometric structure.
+A prominent representative of this idea are LLMs, in the sense that during inference they induce a probability distribution over the next token (symbol, word, sentence, etc.) based on previous ones.
+The internal representation of the LLM (say key, query and value matrices, see Appendix \ref{Sec:LLMs}) can be thought of as an embedding to a Hilbert space, where the embedding is learned via extensive training and is sufficiently flexible to encapsulate common dependencies within the data model.
+Such a viewpoint provides a geometry in which token similarity is quantified by inner products, whereas the original discrete space lacks an intrinsic geometric structure.
 Additionally, this Hilbert space equipped with the notion of orthogonality provides a natural setting where optimization algorithms such as stochastic gradient descent (SGD) can be performed efficiently and analyzed.